softius/phlow/README.md

 ![Code Climate][ico-coverage]

 Phlow is a workflow modeller and engine for PHP.
-Heavily inspired by [BPMN 2.0][link-bpmn2], Phlow attempts to provide a library to design and implement business processes in PHP projects.
+Heavily inspired by [BPMN 2.0][link-bpmn2] and [Apache Camel][link-apache-camel], Phlow attempts to provide a library to design and implement business processes in PHP projects.
 It utilises the notion of workflow to model a process of any kind, through which a piece of work passes from initiation to completion.

 Phlow process models can be created using PHP.
 No third party tools are required to model and/or execute your process.

 Phlow is a framework agnostic solution.

+## Features
+:white_check_mark: Sequence flow\
+:white_check_mark: Conditional flow\
+:white_check_mark: Exception handling\
+:white_check_mark: Callable tasks\
+:white_check_mark: Boolean expressions for Conditions\

+See the [Roadmap][link-roadmap] for more information about the upcoming releases.

 ## Getting Started
 The following image illustrates a simple approval process.
 Once the author composes a new article, the article gets reviewed by the reviewer.
 As the result of the review, the reviewer can request further updates or publish the article.